Last updated: May 2018

 This information may be taken from publicly available sources, such as public registers, company websites, Companies House, information from the electoral roll, newspapers, magazines and social media posts.

 We will never sell your information or share it with other organisations for their marketing purposes.

 How to stop receiving marketing communications

 You can stop receiving marketing communications from us at any time.
 You can click on the unsubscribe link at the bottom of any email you receive from us or you can contact us directly by calling 01494 568949 or emailing email@example.com or writing to us at Child Bereavement UK, Clare Charity Centre, Wycombe Road, Saunderton, Buckinghamshire HP14 4BF

 How do we protect your personal information?

-Information in relation to families who receive direct support is securely locked down so it is only available to Bereavement Support staff and not to other Child Bereavement UK staff or volunteers
+Information in relation to families who receive direct support is securely locked down so it is only available to Bereavement Support staff and not to other Child Bereavement UK staff or volunteers.

-We will only disclose your personal information to another party if required to by law.
+Otherwise, we will only disclose your personal information to another party if required to by law.
 Sharing of information under safeguarding policies will be discussed with all families at initial contact.

-Where we store your personal information?
+Where do we store your personal information?

 Personal information you provide to us is stored on our secure electronic systems within the UK.
 Your information may be transferred to one of our reputable service providers who may store and process this information outside the European Economic Area (EEA).
-By providing your information you agree to this transfer, storing or processing.
-We can assure you that we take all reasonable steps to ensure your data is handled securely.
-We have appropriate agreements in place with our suppliers.

 How can you access your personal information?